-It’s a super eclectic city, that has changed vastly since World War II, but still retains a lot of its historic pre-war architecture and character.
+Like its British and French counterparts, London and Paris, Germany’s capital city of Berlin is an unmissable destination you should definitely visit in Germany.
+It’s a super eclectic city that has changed vastly since World War II but still retains a lot of its historic pre-war architecture and character.

 Like any other large city, Berlin has something for everyone, from its thrilling nightlife full of fantastic food and countless places to grab a drink to beautiful parks and green spaces to give you a place to relax.

-Known best for its party spirit and upbeat attitude, those looking for a place to be wowed will love the unfaltering positivity and energy of Cologne, no matter the kind of trip you’re looking to experience.
+Known best for its party spirit and upbeat attitude, those looking for a place to be wowed will love Cologne’s unfaltering positivity and energy, no matter the trip you want to experience.

 A walking tour of this beautiful city is the best way to take it all in.
 You can also enjoy the art scene, local breweries, or many great museums that the city has to offer, such as the magical Cologne Chocolate Museum.

-Accommodation is also incredibly reasonably priced in Cologne, with nightly rates averaging around $100.
-The colorful, modern art’otel cologne is a prime example, exuding all that upbeat energy Cologne is famous for.
+Accommodation is also reasonably priced in Cologne, with nightly rates averaging around $100.
+The colorful, modern art’otel cologne is a prime example, exuding all that upbeat energy for which Cologne is famous.

-You can find this terrific hotel in Cologne’s old town, right on the Rhine River, next to the Cologne Chocolate Museum, and just a short trip from Cologne Cathedral.
+You can find this terrific hotel in Cologne’s old town on the Rhine River, next to the Cologne Chocolate Museum, and just a short trip from Cologne Cathedral.

 Munich’s world-famous Oktoberfest is a huge reason to visit, but Munich offers so much more than just a single festival.
 It’s home to beautiful gardens (both beer and regular), exquisite churches, and interesting museums, all worth exploring.

-Once the beating heart of the Holy Roman Empire (which was barely holy, Roman, or indeed an empire) this old imperial city, is the second-largest city in Bavaria, after Munich.
+Once the beating heart of the Holy Roman Empire (barely holy, Roman, or indeed an empire), this old imperial city is the second-largest city in Bavaria after Munich.

 Perfect for those looking to indulge in winter wonderlands unlike any other, travelers should consider braving the cold conditions to experience Nuremberg during the Christmas season.

-Nuremberg hosts an annual grand Weihnachtsmarkt (or Christmas market), which is both Germany’s largest Christmas market and the country’s most-visited attraction.
+Nuremberg hosts an annual grand Weihnachtsmarkt (or Christmas market), Germany’s largest Christmas market and the country’s most-visited attraction.

 You can stay warm while perusing the galleries, museums, and churches, as well as the medieval Nuremberg Castle.
-Between the open-air markets, world-class museums celebrating local culture, and culinary specialties of sausage and gingerbread, there’s no shortage of things to do in this historic city.
+Between the open-air markets, world-class museums celebrating local culture, and culinary specialties of sausage and gingerbread, this historic city has no shortage of things to do.

 5. Zugspitze Mountain Range